SecureCodeWarrior/sensei-blog-examples/guiceexamples/src/test/java/reporters/readme.md

 When we try to use the `reporter`, created using the `Injector`, it is not fully instantiated and we receive a `NullPointerException` when we call `reportThisMany`.

-We may well have missed that in our code review, or we didn't have unit tests which triggered the dependency injection, and it slipped out into our build.
+We may well have missed that in our code review, or we didn't have unit tests that triggered the dependency injection, and it slipped out into our build.

 ## Warning Signs

-In this case there is a warning sign, the `CountReporter` has a static field annotated with `@Inject` but... the `CountReporter` class itself is `package private`.
+In this case, there is a warning sign, the `CountReporter` has a static field annotated with `@Inject` but... the `CountReporter` class itself is `package private`.
 In a complicated code base this could be a warning sign that it isn't used because the Module class configuring the bindings needs to be in the same package for this to work.

 ~~~~~~~~
 class CountReporter {